ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-23-writing_use_cases.md

 The `run!` method is flexible.
 Initially all `run!` methods start out with that signature.
 Things change when use cases are composed.
 In the `SendEmail` scenario I described earlier, it needed to create contacts.
-The use case also needed to do that a little differently than the `CreateContact` use case.
+The `SendEmail` use case needed to modify the contacts before they were saved.
+Initially I thought about subclassing `CreateContact` but then I remembered Avdi Grim talking about extending functionality with blocks.
+That's exactly what I did.
 I introduced `run!` with an optional block.
 This made things so powerful since the other use cases could tie into logic at the right time.
-It's up the use case when it should `yield`, but my use cases usually `yield` right before the `save` call happens.
+It's up to the use case when it should `yield`, but my use cases usually `yield` right before the `save` call happens.
 I yield the use case's main object at a minimum.